NotPhinx/PongProject/README.txt

 Known Bugs
 ==========
-- The game is a few frames behind at times, but doesn't effect the gameplay.
+- The game is a few frames behind at times but that doesn't affect the gameplay.
+- When you quickly hit up and down to move the paddle paddle will not move